Lil’ Kim Shows Off Hourglass Figure In Fiery Red Dress & Snake-Print Boots

 “Yooooooooo you look stunning!!!
 All hail the QUEEN!!!” a fifth follower commented.

-While doing promo in New York earlier this week, Kim was harassed by an animal rights activist, which The Inquisitr reported.
+Her time in New York wasn’t always so positive, however.
+While doing promo in the city earlier this week, Kim was harassed by an animal rights activist, as reported by The Inquisitr.

-The protester accused the rapper of being an animal abuser and continuously shouted her.
+The protester accused the rapper of being an animal abuser and continuously shouted at her.

-“Animals get electrocuted… Lil’ Kim, stop wearing fur!… shame on you for wearing fur!” the activist said when confronting Kim.
+“Animals get electrocuted… Lil’ Kim, stop wearing fur!… shame on you for wearing fur!” the activist said when confronting the rapper.

-Tomorrow, October 11, she will release her long-awaited studio album, 9.
+Kim is in the city promoting the release of her long-awaited studio album, 9, which is set to drop tomorrow, October 11.
 The record will be her first in 14 years and will consist of nine tracks.
 The project will include collaborations with Rick Ross, Musiq Souldchild, Rich the Kid, O.T.
 Genasis, and City Girls.

 On Spotify, she currently has more than 4.1 million monthly listeners who play her music around the world.
 Her most popular song on the app at the moment is her iconic single with Christina Aguilera, Pink, Mya, and Missy Elliott, “Lady Marmalade.”
 Other tracks in the top five include “Crush On You,” “The Jump Off,” “Found You,” and “Magic Stick.”